Dynatrace/Dynatrace-AppMon-Server-REST-Java-SDK/README.md

 ```

 ## Services
 The SDK is divided into small modules called `services`.
-Each `service` corresponds to the appropriate wiki entry under *[REST Interfaces](https://community.dynatrace.com/community/display/DOCDT99/REST+Interfaces)* section.
+Each `service` corresponds to the appropriate Rest API endpoint.
+Documentation of Rest API endpoints can be found on your local Dynatrace Server: [https://DTSERVER:8021/api-docs/current/](https://localhost:8021/api-docs/current/).
 The SDK currently supports a small part of the available interfaces, therefore Pull Requests are highly appreciated.

 Each `service` takes a [DynatraceClient](src/main/java/com/dynatrace/sdk/server/DynatraceClient.java) as the only parameter in the constructor.